September 2017 Entry

 Being a member of the Sixth Form is not just about academic achievement and success.
 It’s a great chance for you to discover and develop wide-ranging interests and skills.
 In addition to your chosen A Level subjects, you will attend enrichment programmes that will extend your horizons, broaden your general knowledge and give you new interest and enjoyment.
-Many students also study Critical Thinking AS Level very successfully together with the Extended Project Qualification for those who want to demonstrate their independent learning skills.
+Many students take the Extended Project Qualification which is for those who want to demonstrate their independent learning skills.
 Sporting activities are encouraged and there is a very well equipped Fitness Centre.

 The Sixth Form is a great time for finding out about yourself and taking your talents to a higher level.
 You will develop skills you never knew you had.
 You will get involved in a huge range of things that Sixth Formers do here: